 And one final point to make, because I feel it needs to be made, is his reference to his inability to email me.
 There are multiple links to contact me via email located throughout my website and located throughout my entire domain.
 Those links have been there for many years now, and many, many other people have found them with what I consider to be relative ease.
 I'm sorry that T-850 205 wasn't smart enough to find any of the email links, as I thought it was rather obvious where I placed them within my site.
 Einstein once said that everything should be made as simple as possible and not one step simpler.
 T-850 205 is obviously an exception to that rule.

 Comments, good or bad as well as discussion via email of anything you may find here that you would like to talk about further in depth are always welcome.
 Let your mind wander and wonder through the pages of "what might have been" in the world of Terminator ... of "what should have been" in the world of Terminator.

-I hope you have as much fun visiting this site as I have had creating, adding to, and maintaining it for nearly a decade now.
+I hope you have as much fun visiting this site as I have had creating, adding to, and maintaining it since 1998.